Development of non-profit housing in the United States: Tax-exempt bonds

 The purpose of tax-exempt bonds, or private activity bonds, is to promote job creation and increase economic development in local areas; therefore, they are not limited to housing creation.
 These bonds are issued by state Housing Finance Agencies (similar to LIHTCs) or by local government development agencies.
 Since the interest on the bonds is exempt from state and local taxes, lenders who purchase the bonds pass on this savings onto borrowers through lower interest rates.
 Tax-exempt bonds are similar to conventional loans in that the borrower must pay back the principle plus interest to the lender; however, tax-exempt bonds typically have longer financing periods compared to conventional loans.
 In general, this type of bonding is utilized for projects over one million dollars.

 There are bonds which exist exclusively for use by non-profit organizations to provide residential rental housing.
 When used for such purposes, the IRS code places use limitations on at least 95% of the bond proceeds.
 Among the uses permitted, one places minimum affordable occupancy levels.
 Similar to LIHTCs, at least 40% of the units must be occupied by households with incomes 60% AMI or less, or at least 20% of the units must be occupied households with no more than 50% AMI.

 The federal government limits the amount of tax-exempt bonds a state can issue within a given year.
-Due to the late-2000s financial crisis, state housing finance agencies became “virtually frozen… out of the Housing Bond market” causing many agencies to either suspend or significantly decrease the amount of bonds issued.
+Due to the 2008 financial crisis, state housing finance agencies became "virtually frozen… out of the Housing Bond market", causing many agencies to either suspend or significantly decrease the amount of bonds issued.